beauterre/MG-asvg/README.md

   </g>
  </svg>
 ```
-If you ad the MG-ASVG.js script to this, you will see an animated ball.
+If you add the MG-ASVG.js script to this, you will see an animated ball.
 Interestingly a SVG can actually contain a script element itself, so you could also make a animation that plays without a page!
 Other examples can be found in "demo".